Raynes/gotmilk/README.markdown

 gotmilk works by using a small set of command with lots of options for each to accomplish different things.
 I'll list every option for each command here.

+NOTE: You can also run all of these commands in gotmilk's shell (REPL) mode.
+You can start gotmilk in this mode with `gotmilk --shell`, try it out!

 ### gotmilk repo

 example: `gotmilk repo --fork nixeagle nisp`